xtuml/bridgepoint/doc-bridgepoint/notes/8470_8600_graphics_reconciliation_problems_int.md

 5.2.1 {O_OBJ | O_IOBJ}.getSubtypeid()  were modified to return the OIR_ID instead of the Rel_ID for
 the subtype.

-5.2.2 Noow that we use the Subtype's OIR_ID we DO find the ooaofooa instance.
+5.2.2 Now that we use the Subtype's OIR_ID we DO find the ooaofooa instance.
 However, now when we go to find the "other side" there is no match because the superype's id is using the rel_ID.